LearnersGuild/partners/Operating-Model/Holacracy-GTD-Asana-Key.md

 **Due date == Due date**

 **Timing == New tasks, Upcoming and Later in Asana**
-* New tasks: have not been sorted yet into imminent or later
+* New tasks: have not been sorted yet into today, upcoming or later
+* Today: This is where you'll sort tasks that you've decided in your morning sorting that you'll be doing today.
+Generally keep this list short and manageable to avoid overwhelm or blockage
 * Upcoming: means that you will be getting to them soon, they are your next actions
 * Later: means they do not need your immediate attention. *Note: These are different from those tagged “maybe later” which means that they’re future projects.
 Later just means they’re not immediate*